-IIM Indore follows a Trimester system where it has 3 terms in a year.
+IIM Indore follows a trimester system (3 terms per year).
 Students are expected to arrive 3 days before the start of a term.

-Note: Students are expected to arrive only on a student visa.
-IIMI will not be in a position to provide documentary or another form of support for students traveling on visas of any other type.
+Note: Foreign Students are expected to arrive only on a student visa.
+IIM Indore will not be in a position to provide support documents for students traveling on other visas.